AC JosepH Media

 Dr. Fred Keating, president, RCSJ said he is trying to get into middle school to talk to those students about the possibility of what this could do for [their] futures.

 “Do you know how remarkable you are?” he asked.
-“How remarkable you are that you have gotten an associate degree while in high school.
+“How remarkable you are that you have gotten an associate degree while in high school?
 You are extremely successful.
 You are examples for others.”

 The RCSJ Collegiate High School program provides secondary education students with curriculum experiences, preparation, and opportunities they need to confidently transition to their post-secondary goals.

-Bridgeton Public Schools offer strong college preparatory programs through as Gaining Early Awareness and Readiness for Undergraduate Programs (GEAR UP) and ExCEL that can lead to students participating in ECHS.
+Bridgeton Public Schools offer strong college preparatory programs through Gaining Early Awareness and Readiness for Undergraduate Programs (GEAR UP) and ExCEL that can lead to students participating in ECHS.

 All Bridgeton High School students will have an opportunity to participate in the College’s High School Option Program (HSOP) which will allow them to take RCSJ courses at a discounted tuition rate.
 Completed coursework can be applied to an RCSJ associate degree or seamlessly transferred to other institutions of higher education.